Lawn Care , Crabgrass

 Crabgrass Identification

-Crabgrass (large crabgrass and smooth crabgrass) is a grassy weed and annual weed.
-These are different from broadleaf weeds, and biennial and perennial weeds Younger tiller stages of crabgrass will be a lighter green and turn darker as it gets more mature.
+Crabgrass (large and smooth crabgrass) is a grassy and annual weed.
+These are different from broadleaf weeds and biennial and perennial weeds.
+Younger tiller stages of crabgrass will be a lighter green and turn darker as it matures.
 Some crabgrass species can also take on a purple color.

 The crabgrass grass blades have a pointed spade tip and can have white fuzz.
 As it matures, it will begin to go to seed.
-As the seed heads grow, there will be four seed heads in a bunch. – like a fan.
+As the seed heads grow, four seed heads will be in a bunch. – like a fan.

 Crabgrass can be mistaken for other grasses and weeds, particularly if you have a patchy lawn – clumping tall fescue, creeping bentgrass, poa trivialis, etc.